FoxdroidLabs/singularity-engine/readme.md

 ## Philosophy

-Everything is built from scratch — no third-party libs except Vulkan and GLFW.
+Everything is built from scratch, no third-party libs except Vulkan and GLFW.

 ## Roadmap